Microsoft shares hit by biggest sell-off since 2009

 The stock's selloff, from five-year highs, is the biggest in percentage terms since January 2009, when the world's largest software company cut 5,000 jobs during the recession.
 At one point in the day, losses exceeded 12 percent, making it the biggest fall since the Internet stock bubble burst in 2000.

-About $34 billion was wiped off Microsoft's market value on Friday, exceeding the size of rival Yahoo Inc.
+About $34 billion was wiped off Microsoft's market value on Friday, exceeding the size of rival Yahoo Inc (YHOO.O).

 Microsoft's earnings were wrecked by a $900 million writedown on the value of unsold Surface tablets after it cut prices in a bid to excite buyers.